 Figure 5 shows the weather widget which allows users to type the name of a city or a zip code into the input field at the top of the component.
-The component then displays current weather conditions for the place as textual and graphical information below.
-This new component can be assembled by a user who is familiar with the basic Fabrik components.
+The component then displays current weather conditions for the place as textual and graphical informations below.
+This new component can be assembled by a user knowing the basic Fabrik components and how to use them in just a few minutes.
 It can be saved inside a Lively Kernel world for publishing it in the Web.
 Other users are then able to use the widget, or if they intend to extend or change it, they can just 'uncollapse' the hidden parts of the application and modify them.